oskaerd/BLE_Mesh/firmware/mesh_sdk/doc/getting_started/dfu_quick_start.md

 To try another DFU, re-run steps 3 and 10 with an increased version number, for example `--application-version 3`, and use the new zip file to do the DFU again.

-## Troubleshooting: Verifying your bootloader with the bootloader_verify.py script @anchor dfu_configuration_troubleshooting
+## Troubleshooting: Verifying your bootloader with the bootloader_verify.py script

 To verify that the bootloader is working correctly, run the bootloader verification script located in `tools/dfu`.
 Note that it requires the @link_pyserial <!--pyserial package: https://pypi.python.org/pypi/pyserial-->